-AMA Federal Teacher Survey (2015) Results

-According to the result of AMA Federal Teacher Survey 2015, all categories - except class attendance - exhibited at least 60 percent improvement among program participants.
+Teacher Survey (2015) Results According to the result of Teacher Survey 2015, all categories - except class attendance - exhibited at least 60 percent improvement among program participants.
 However, about 30 percent of participants within all categories did not need to improve.
 Therefore, amongst the participants that needed to improve, about 85-90 percent showed improvement.
 The category "attending class regularly" showed less improvement than the other categories.
 In this category, only 50 percent of participants exhibited some kind of improvement, 30 percent did not need to improve, and 20 percent declined or did not change.
 By a significant amount, this was the highest percentage of decline as compared to any other category (see Figure 13).
 This result was concerning due to the importance of class attendance.
 It also brought into slight question the blanket improvement seen throughout the other categories.
 If 1/5 of participants did not improve or even declined in attending class, it would be challenging to see such uniform improvement in categories that were dependent on class attendance.

-Overall, considering that almost 90 percent of participants that needed to improve exhibited improvement in a variety of classroom categories, the program is showing success.
+Figure 13 Teacher's Feedback on Student's Behavioral Change in Different Categories the extent that students have changed their behaviors Overall, considering that almost 90 percent of participants that needed to improve exhibited improvement in a variety of classroom categories, the program is showing success.
 However, a point of concern is the relative lack of improvement in classroom attendance.

-SAYO Surveys (2015) Results: Students' Feedback

-The pre/post SAYO paper survey showed how the program was perceived by youth program participants from both middle schools and high schools.
+SAYO Surveys (2015) Resultsviii: Students' Feedback The pre/post SAYO paper survey showed how the program was perceived by youth program participants from both middle schools and high schools.
 Approximately 200 surveys were given to youth participants each time, and 86 pre-surveys/83 post-surveys were completed.

-Corresponding to the 1st and 2nd Objectives7 set by the 21st Century Community Learning Center grant, survey questions covered several aspects to inquire participants' 1) Program Experience,

-2) Sense of Competence, 3) Future Planning, and 4) Retrospective.
-Overall Asian Media Access

-7 The three objectives set by the 21st Century Community Learning Center grant: (1) Increasing opportunities to develop and apply 21st Century Skills; (2) Increase school and community connectedness of participants; (3) Increase academic performance of low performing or at risk of failure students.
-(US Department of Education, 2015)

-FY14-15 Project P.H.U.N.
-(Positively Healthy U Network) was a great success according to the result of the "Program Experience" section, with overwhelmed 85-100 percent satisfaction rate among youth participants at all accounts, except that the involvement in program leadership, program's planning, and decision making process should be enhanced (see Figure 14 and 15).
+Corresponding to the 1st and 2nd Objectives set by the 21st Century Community Learning Center grant, survey questions covered several aspects to inquire participants' 1) Program Experience, 2) Sense of Competence, 3) Future Planning, and 4) Retrospective.
+Overall Asian Media Access FY14-15 Project P.H.U.N.
+(Positively Healthy U Network) was a great success according to the result of the "Program Experience" section, with overwhelmed 85-100 percent satisfaction rate among youth participants at all accounts, except that the involvement in program leadership, program's planning, and decision making process should be enhanced (see Figure 14 and 15^{ix}).
+Figure 14 Q 7(c).
+Are you in charge of doing something to help the program?

-8 Note: 1. the total number of pre survey respondents is 86, and 83 students took the post survey.
-2. The decrease in total "Yes" in these two questions above showed that more attention should be paid on youth participants' independent leadership and decision-making skills, although youth participants indicated a significant gain in leading/serving the community.
-When asked "Do you get to do things that help people in your community?" the post survey showed a 21% gain from youth answered "Mostly Yes."
+Figure 15 Q 7(d).
+Do you get to help make decisions or rules for the program?